SujithRK89/NYTimesMPArticles/README.md

 ### Code coverage ###

 * We can now get coverage (on Android Studio) by: right clicking in our project → Run Tests with Coverage.
 This will output our code coverage metrics.
-* To run Jacoco and sonarqube code coverage run the below commands in terminal
+* To run Jacoco and sonarqube code coverage run the below commands in terminal, Reports for each variant are available at $buildDir/reports/jacoco

 ```bash
 $ sudo ./gradlew jacocoTestReport